Market-specific

 Switch between testing your own brand and producing a client-ready test plan for an agency account.

-Use the free prompt pack as the entry point, then run the localized audit when you need multi-model proof and prioritization.
+Use the free prompt pack for first-pass testing, then use VectorGap when you need multi-model proof, competitor context, and prioritized remediation.

 From prompt pack to proof